What is Wrong with Continual Learning in Medical Image Segmentation?: Methods

-We start by presenting the \emph{multi-model benchmark}.
+If we store the model state after each training stage, there are three ways to select model parameters depending on whether domain knowledge is provided and/or used.
+The flowchart in Figure \ref{figure:intro_flowchart} depicts how this translates to different evaluation settings, and Figure \ref{figure:methods_comp} provides a graphical portrayal of how a model state can be selected.

+In the \emph{Domain Knowledge} setting where identity labels are given (upper image), the model state right after training with the corresponding domain can be used.
+If this information is not given, as in the second image, an \emph{oracle} can be used at test time to select the most appropriate model.
+Finally, single-model methods use the state after finishing training with all domains for extracting all predictions.

+Every continual learning method can be compared to a \emph{multi-model benchmark}.
 As the name suggests, the benchmark maintains one model per domain.
-It therefore poses a fair comparison where no catastrophic forgetting takes place.

-The benchmark is trained by sequentially fine-tuning one model and saving the model state corresponding to each domain.
-The training, illustrated in Figure \ref{figure:mm_benchmark}, goes as follows: (1) $\mathcal{F}_{\theta_1}$ is trained with data $\mathcal{D}_1$, (2) parameters $\theta_1$ with lowest validation loss for $\mathcal{D}_1$ are stored (3) $\mathcal{F}_{\theta_2}$ is initialized with $\theta_1$ and (4) the previous steps are repeated for all remaining datasets.
-At inference time, the model state $\mathcal{F}_{\theta_i}$ of the image domain $i$ is restored.
-If domain information is provided externally (case \textit{A}), it is used to select the model state.
-Otherwise (cases \textit{B} and \textit{C}), the oracle is used to infer the domain of test samples.
+It, therefore, poses a fair comparison where no catastrophic forgetting or loss of plasticity take place.
+In the \emph{Domain Knowledge} scenario, simply using the appropriate model state according to the domain of a test sample is a fair comparison.
+In \emph{No Domain Knowledge}, the previous method is an upper bound, and an \emph{oracle} must be used to select the best state at test time.

-The main drawbacks of the benchmark are that the space requirements grow linearly with the number of domains and model $\mathcal{F}_{\theta_i}$ does not leverage information from $\left \{ \mathcal{D}_j \right \}_{j\geq i}$.
-There is therefore no possibility of positive backwards transfer, though also no catastrophic forgetting.
+The main drawbacks of the benchmark are that the space requirement grows linearly with the number of domains and that the model $\mathcal{F}_{i}$ does not leverage information from $\left\{ X_j, Y_j\right\}_{j\geq i}$.
+There is therefore no possibility of positive backward transfer, though also no forgetting in the individual models.